chef/chef-web-docs/chef_master/source/knife_bootstrap.rst

    The proxy server for the node that is the target of a bootstrap operation.

 ``--bootstrap-proxy-pass PROXY_PASS``
-   The proxy authentication password for the node being bootstrapped
+   The proxy authentication password for the node being bootstrapped.

 ``--bootstrap-proxy-user PROXY_USER``
-   The proxy authentication username for the node being bootstrapped
+   The proxy authentication username for the node being bootstrapped.

 Node Options
 -----------------------------------------------------